 Birth of Planets

-This learning module and related laboratory exercise exposes students to Solar Nebular Theory, planetary body classification, and planet differentiation.
+This learning module and related laboratory exercise exposes students to planetary body classification, and planet differentiation.
 Students will be able to compare and contrast the formation history of Mars and Earth as well as confidently assess the present classification of the planet Pluto.

 Students will be able to:

-- Explain why elements condense at different distances from the sun using JELL-O 1-2-3 as an analogy
+- Explain how planets form using JELL-O 1-2-3 as an analogy

 - Engage in a positive interactive debate regarding the classification of Pluto and in written format express their view competently using current scientific theory and resources.